jacksoneshbaugh/jacksoneshbaugh.github.io/research.en.md

 statistical and modern NMT systems.
 In this project, I’m adapting techniques that have been successful in identifying idioms in English corpora and applying them to French data.
 This work, currently in its early stages, will become my combined honors thesis in French and Computer Science.

-## Improving Energy Security with Neural Networks and Decision Trees

-**January 2025—Present**

-Energy poverty is a real concern in the United States.
-In fact, the federal government disburses money to states to help combat this issue.
-However, there are multiple ways this money can be mobilized, and as a result money is allocated inefficiently.
-Our work aims to make this allocation simple, integrating NNs and DTs with urban building energy models ( UBEMs).
-The results from this combination of models will allow policymakers to visualize energy consumption patterns, compare resource allocation strategies, and simulate the impact of various weathering approaches.
-This project is in a very early stage.

-**In collaboration with** Professor Jorge Silveyra (Lafayette College)

 # Upcoming Projects